 Pleased a simple tale to hear—

 Carroll has a way of whimsy with his wording, and this pair of stanzas are evidence of this fact.
 For starters, he has utilized a unique rhyme scheme in that all lines of any single stanza rhyme together to create repetition.
-This trio of lines with an AAA rhyme scheme has sound structure in that rhyme scheme, but in a way that is just out of the realm of ordinary, which is very akin to “the tale” that this poem is concerning: Alice’s Adventures in Wonderland.
+This trio of lines with an AAA rhyme scheme has a sound structure in that rhyme scheme, but in a way that is just out of the realm of the ordinary, which is very akin to “the tale” that ‘Life is but a Dream’ is concerning: Alice’s Adventures in Wonderland.
 This novel is a dive into the logic of illogic with wordplays and odd concepts where things might make sense, but in an atypical manner.
 This idea is so strong in the novel that it is almost necessary to embrace this same uniqueness of ideas in the poem addressing it, and keeping a rigid—but unusual—rhyme scheme is a strong way to accomplish this.

 As well, the primary readers for Alice’s Adventures in Wonderland are referenced with the line of the “[c]hildren three” who are “near” with an “[e]ager eye and willing ear” “to hear” this “simple tale.”
 These would be the people who adore the book and wish “to hear” more.
-This gathering of “[e]ager” readers is presented in an unlikely scenario of being in “[a] boat, beneath the sunny sky” “[i]n an evening of July.”
+This gathering of “[e]ager” readers are presented in an unlikely scenario of being in “[a] boat, beneath the sunny sky” “[i]n an evening of July.”
 Considering they are noted as “[l]ingering onward dreamily,” the unlikeliness of this setting can be explained away by assuming that this is a “dream.”
-These “[c]hildren” are being imaginative, which is incredibly fitting given the level of imagination that is present within with Carroll’s “Wonderland.”
+These “[c]hildren” are being imaginative, which is incredibly fitting given the level of imagination that is present within Carroll’s “Wonderland.”